Shalenik/stor-664-project-sample/README.md

 ## Reports

-It is highly recommended to render your reports from rmarkdown or quarto.
-Github will display markdown, PDF, or Jupyter notebooks natively so any of these options can be used in the reports page - however, a PDF will need to be uploaded to Gradescope to recieve a grade for that section.
+Any medium can be used to generate the reports (MS Word, Latex, Quarto etc), however the final result will need to be a PDF file that will be placed in the `\reports` folder as well as uploaded on Gradescope.